JanKonradK/DeepApply/README.md

 **The Local-First, Autonomous AI Agent for Job Applications.**

 DeepApply is a powerful, Dockerized system designed to automate the tedious process of applying for jobs.
-It accepts job URLs, intelligently fills out applications using your personal profile data, and manages the entire lifecycle of your job search—all running locally on your machine for maximum privacy and control.
+It accepts job URLs, intelligently fills out applications using your personal profile data, and manages the entire lifecycle of your job search; all running locally on your machine for maximum privacy and control.

 ---

 ## Powered by Grok 4.1 Fast (Reasoning)

 At the core of DeepApply is **Grok 4.1 Fast**, a state-of-the-art reasoning model.
-We selected this model for three critical reasons:
+I selected this model for three critical reasons:

 1.  **Superior Reasoning**: Unlike standard chat models, Grok 4.1 Fast excels at complex decision-making, allowing it to understand nuanced application questions and generate tailored, high-quality answers.
 2.  **Exceptional Tool Calling**: The model demonstrates incredible reliability in calling external tools.
 This is vital for DeepApply, which relies on the LLM to query the Salary Oracle, search your RAG vector database, and control browser actions precisely.